 Dual hub motors on D3M are 350W each, giving the board a combined output power of 700W.
-These 700W can reach top speeds of up to 25 mph making D3M one of the fastest electric skateboards out there.
+This 700W can reach top speeds of up to 25 mph making D3M one of the fastest electric skateboards out there.

-If you are not reaching the advertised top speed, and are limited to just 17 mph, your board is running in the so called “un-governed” work mode.
+If you are not reaching the advertised top speed, and are limited to just 17 mph, your board is running in the so-called “un-governed” work mode.
 In this mode, top speed is limited.
 Press the power button on and off 7 times to unlock unlimited top speed to get the full 25 mph that this board offers.

-Range also stands at a very respectable 20-25 miles on a single battery charge.
+The range also stands at a very respectable 20-25 miles on a single battery charge.
 This is with the larger 5500 mAh battery.
 Oh yeah, the batteries are replaceable, so you can carry additional one or two for double or triple the range.
-Smaller 4400 mAh battery can also be ordered so that airplane boarding is possible (due to TSA limitations).
+A smaller 4400 mAh battery can also be ordered so that airplane boarding is possible (due to TSA limitations).
 D3M is also very light, sporting just 16 lbs of weight for extra portability and ease of use.
 For a price of roughly $650 you get quite a decent electric skateboard, which doesn’t seem to be having any quirks or problems.
 It’s a best choice in the mid-range segment if you ask me.

 4. BLITZART Huracane